knowit/snappysense/aws/IOT-THINGS.md

 ```

 If you know how, you can also manipulate the databases through the AWS DynamoDB dashboard.

-### Some notes about the security policy (for the specially interested only)

-The current (February 2023) security policy in `thing_policy.json` very lax.
-It would be better to
-restrict it to these actions only:

-* `iot:Connect`
-* `iot:Subscribe` for `snappy/control/+`
-* `iot:Subscribe` for `snappy/command/+`
-* `iot:Publish` for `snappy/startup/+/+`
-* `iot:Publish` for `snappy/observation/+/+`.

-The restrictions would be more secure, as it would make it impossible for Things to subscribe to
-non-SnappySense messages flowing through the AWS MQTT broker.

-Even better would be if a Thing would only be allowed to subscribe to those messages that are sent
-to itself: this would require a separate policy per Thing however, and might not be practical in a
-large fleet of devices.

 ## Factory provisioning a SnappySense device